Transforming Education in an Interconnected World

 The Improvement Science in Education SIG is a professional community within the American Educational Research Association (AERA) committed to building knowledge about the principles, methods, and tools of improvement science and related approaches to improve outcomes in educational systems.
 The SIG aims to provide a home for the growing scholarly community interested in applying (and adapting) the principles, methods, and tools of improvement science to educational problems.

-Teaching & Learning Improvement Research in Education
+Teaching & Learning in Collaborative Continuous Improvement in Education

-The T&L IRE working group is a gathering of faculty and education professionals who are designing graduate and professional courses for students/practitioners learning about improvement research.
+The T&L CCIE working group is a gathering of faculty and education professionals who are designing graduate and professional courses for students/practitioners learning about improvement research.
 Our meetings focus on learner artifacts as the linchpin for discussion around quality teaching and learning in a wide variety of higher education and professional settings.
 We have been using critical inquiry protocols like the collaborative assessment conference protocol or an adaptation of NSCD’s Peeling the Onion to explore and discuss learners’ work and related learning resources from a single course each month.

 For more information contact: David Eddy Spicer dhe5f@virginia.edu and Kristen C. Wilcox kwilcox1@albany.edu.